Classification: Tyrosine Kinase Inhibitor

 Muscle or Joint Pain/Aches and Headache

-Your oncology team can recommend medication and other strategies to relive pain.
+Your oncology team can recommend medication and other strategies to relieve pain.

 - Try to eat five or six small meals or snacks throughout the day, instead of 3 larger meals.